Be Natural: Composition

-Music video
+Music video and promotion

 The music video was directed by SM performance director, Shim Jae-won, who also worked with renowned choreographer, Kyle Hanagami, for the choreography.
 The original choreography of the music video was seen in the pre-debut performance of members Irene and Seulgi.
 The music video includes dynamic movements of camera on which was shot using one-take techniques.
 It also featured then-SR14B member Taeyong performing the rap verse, instead of not including the rappers in the original video by S.E.S. in 2000.

-Live performances

 Following the music video release, Red Velvet began the promotion for "Be Natural" on Mnet's M!
 Countdown on October 9, followed by performances on Music Bank, Show!
 Music Core, Inkigayo and Show Champion.
 The girlgroup would then perform the song again as a dance section during their first concert Red Room in 2017, which also marked their first time performing it as a quintet since member Yeri joined the group shortly after its release in October 2014.

-Accolades

 Credits and personnel

-Credits adapted from the liner notes of Be Natural.
+Credits adapted from the CD liner notes.